+Note that when the “.filter_mode” is set to 0 (filtering disabled) the packet can be generated and sent as soon as the required amount of control word data has been collected.
+There is no need to wait until the entire hyper frame has been received.

 The .hfn_modulo operates on the entire extracted (Hyper Frame size) CPRI control words area and combined with .hfn_index allows selecting specific Hyper Frames for further processing.
 The .hfn_modulo has the valid range from 1 to 150.
 The .hfn_index has the valid range from 0 to 149.
 The modulo logic is synchronized with the current Hyper Frame Number (HFN).
 For example current_HFN%.hfn_modulo would select Hyper Frame control words for control process mapper processing when the reminder of the modulo operation equals to .hfn_index.

 The .offset, .value and .mask concern the pattern match .filter_mode.
 The .offset has valid range from 0 to 4095.
 Both .value and .mask are 32 bit values.
 The pattern match is applied to the Hyper Frame after applying other parser options such as .cw_sel, .cw_start and .cw_size.
-The offset is relative to the extracted (dense array of) control words.
+The offset is relative to the extracted (dense array or buffer of) control words.
 The match is true when the 32 bit value extracted from the memory equals to the .value after applying a “logical and” to it using the .mask.

-Whenever parameter configurations refer to a value “p” that refers to the pointer in CPRI control words (see Figure 9) indicating the start of Fast C&M channel sub-channels.
+Whenever parameter configurations refer to a value “p” that refers to the pointer in CPRI control word Z.194.0 indicating the start of Fast C&M channel sub-channels.

+Table 4 summarizes the variable for the “control process” stage container definitions and their sizes for the CPRI11.ctrl.sync_l1, CPRI11.ctrl.slow, CPRI11.ctrl.fast and CPRI11.ctrl.axc_vsd mappers.

+Table 4 - CPRI control word mapper container variables